• Skip to primary navigation

 I know what you’re thinking, another summer squash?
 You couldn’t be more wrong.

-The Butternut Squash is a winter squash.
+The Butternut Squash is a type of winter squash.
 But just like summer squash, the winter squash is also a fruit.
 The difference between the two is summer squash has a thin skin and winter squash has a hard, shell-like husk.

 So the Butternut Squash, alongside, the acorn squash, and spaghetti squash, among others, all fall into the fruit category.